Επεξεργασία

 Κοινή χρήση μέσω

-In this tutorial, you learn how to create customized reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID.
-This tutorial complements other reporting options such as Archive & report with Azure Monitor and entitlement management, which focuses on exporting audit log data for longer retention and analysis.
-By comparison, exporting Microsoft Entra ID data to Azure Data Explorer provides greater flexibility for creating custom reports by allowing data aggregation from multiple sources with massive scalability, and flexible schema and retention policies.
+This tutorial complements reporting options such as archiving and reporting with Azure Monitor and entitlement management, which focuses on exporting the audit log into Azure Monitor for retention and analysis.
+By comparison, exporting Microsoft Entra ID data to Azure Data Explorer provides flexibility for creating custom reports on Microsoft Entra objects, including historical and deleted objects.

-This report illustrates how to show configuration, users, and access rights exported from Microsoft Entra alongside data exported from other sources, such as applications with SQL databases.
-You can then use the Kusto Query Language (KQL) to build custom reports based on your organization's requirements.
-Generating these types of reports within Azure Data Explorer may be especially helpful if you need to retain access data for longer periods, perform ad-hoc investigations, or need to run custom queries on user access data.
+This tutorial illustrates how to show configuration, users, and access rights exported from Microsoft Entra alongside data exported from other sources, such as applications with access rights in their own SQL databases.
+You can then use the Kusto Query Language (KQL) in Azure Data Explorer to build custom reports based on your organization's requirements.

 Prerequisites